scottgchin/delta5_race_timer/doc/PCB V2 instructions.md

-# Hardware and Software Setup Instructions
+# PCB V2 Setup Instructions

 ## Parts List for an 8 node system